Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

-A lame dog needs help.
-When your dog starts limping it is best to find out what is wrong as soon as possible.
+A lame dog needs veterinary care, if available.
+If none is available, they need some assistance.
+When your dog starts limping, it is best to find out what is wrong as soon as possible.
 If you are in an isolated area, you might need help (from a feed store, pet shop, or pharmacy), but you can do a lot yourself.

-Find out what is wrong, so you can do what needs to be done, but no more.
-If your hunting dog only has a cut on her pad, you do not need to give her steroids.
+Find out what is wrong so you can do what needs to be done, but no more.
+If your hunting dog only has a cut on their pad, you do not need to give them steroids.
 A pet with a bee sting does not need to be treated for a broken bone.

 Front Leg Lameness

 - Look at the pads of the foot and see if there are any obvious cuts, sores, or swellings.

 - Is there anything stuck between the pads, like a thorn, rock, or an inflamed tick?

 - Check the nails.
 Squeeze each nail at the base and move it around a little; sometimes nothing is obvious but your dog will cry out when you touch the painful nail.

 - Flex the foot and then the wrist, the joint above the foot.
 If your dog has been licking at one spot, that may be the site of the injury, or maybe even a sign of arthritis.
 Arthritis is much more common in older dogs but can even affect young dogs.

 - Run your hand up and down the long bones of the leg.
 If there is a broken bone or other injury, there may be swelling and your dog may yelp or snap.

 - Move the elbow.